iQuHACK/2024_Quandela_Remote/README.md

 ```
 - main.py should contain a method called "get_CCZ" and/or "get_CZ" with no argument that return a perceval Processor
 - requirements.txt should contain all your scripts' python module dependencies, and follow the [requirements format](https://pip.pypa.io/en/stable/reference/requirements-file-format/)
-- README.md is not strictly speaking mandatory but it's always a good idea to explain how to use your script and how you came up with this result(s)
+- README.md explains how to use your script and how you came up with this result(s)

 Other files can be included in you git repository (like other python files, jupyter notebook, ...) but they will not be use by our autograder, nevertheless those files could be use to give you bonus point if you are selected as finalist.

 ### How the autograde works
 [TBD]

+Good luck!

 #### References